-How clever is the hare whose coat does change
+How clever is the hare whose coat will change

 To suit the seasons as they come and go,